| Professor Bill McGuire

 "GCI's brilliant CBAT visualization tool sidesteps wishful thinking & provides a sharp does of reality.
 I urge all to use & promote it."

-The failure of IPCC5 and the [UKMO's] UK Climate Act to address the critical issue of carbon feedbacks,
+The failure of IPCC5 and the [UKMO's] UK Climate Act to address the critical issue of carbon feedbacks, particularly in relation to methane release

 as a consequence of permafrost thawing, is both disappointing and dangerous.

-so pandering to those who wish to play down the level of warming we can expect and reducing the perceived impact of climate change down the line.
+By effectively setting the likely consequences of such feedback effects at zero, future temperature projections are minimised, so pandering to those who wish to play down the level of warming we can expect and reducing the perceived impact of climate change down the line.

-By separating out the effects of human-induced and feedback-related emissions, the GCI's brilliant CBAT visualisation tool
+By separating out the effects of human-induced and feedback-related emissions, the GCI's brilliant CBAT visualisation tool sidesteps the wishful thinking and provides a sharp dose of reality.

 I urge all who wish to view a true picture of how climate change will transform our world as the century progresses to use it and promote it.